Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 The expected output is:

-The container size reduced dramatically to just 36.2MB.
+tool compressed the static native image by almost 57MB.
 The application and container image's size were now shrinked to the minimum.

 Conclusions

-A fully functional and, at the same time, minimal, Java application was compiled into a native Linux executable and packaged into base, distroless, and scratch containers thanks to GraalVM Native Image's support for various linking options.
+A fully functional and, at the same time, minimal, webserver application was compiled into a native Linux executable and packaged into base, distroless, and scratch containers thanks to GraalVM Native Image's support for various linking options.
 All the versions of this Spring Boot application are functionally equivalent.

 Sorted by size, it is clear that the fully static native image, compressed with upx